 When Louisiana, Alaska and Hawaii became territories the people were not U.S. citizens.
 Once citizenship was granted, statehood was the only way for the people to attain equal rights under the Constitution.
 History shows that for any territory realistically able to become a state, citizenship leads to statehood.

 Granting citizenship was not necessary for admission of most territories that became states.
 That’s because U.S. citizen settlers already were a majority of the territorial population.
-Puerto Rico is the last U.S. territory that had a non-citizen population granted U.S. citizenship that realistically is ready and able to become a state.
+Puerto Rico is the only remaining U.S. territory in which a non-citizen population was granted U.S. citizenship, that realistically is ready and able to become a state.

 Louisiana was the first territory that had been foreign soil, and majority of inhabitants were French and Spanish citizens, so Article III of the “Louisiana Purchase” treaty with France signed in 1803 provided as follows: